The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 There are 3 concepts related to multithreading in Java:

-1. creating threads and providing the code that will be executed by the thread
+1. creation of threads and the provision of code to be executed by the thread

-2. access to common data and code via synchronization
+2. access to shared data and code through synchronization

 3. transition between different thread states